elixir-lang/elixir-lang.github.com/getting-started/meta/macros.markdown

 Even though Elixir attempts its best to provide a safe environment for macros, the major responsibility of writing clean code with macros falls on developers.
 Macros are harder to write than ordinary Elixir functions and it's considered to be bad style to use them when they're not necessary.
 So write macros responsibly.

-Elixir already provides mechanisms to write your every day code in a simple and readable fashion.
+Elixir already provides mechanisms to write your every day code in a simple and readable fashion by using its data structures and functions.
 Macros should only be used as a last resort.
 Remember that **explicit is better than implicit**. **Clear code is better than concise code.**

 ## Our first macro